10 Must-Try Breakfast Restaurants in Tucson

-Welcome Diner is a great local breakfast restaurant, which serves up great comfort styole food in a charming 50’s style setting.
+Welcome Diner is a great local breakfast restaurant, which serves up comfort food in a charming revamped 50’s style setting.
 This is one of the more eclectic restaurants in town, and definitely the most interesting place for breakfast.
 The secret is out and more and more people are discovering Welcome diner, so expect a lengthy wait on any given weekend.

 While the food takes forever, it’s definitely worth the wait.
 Welcome Diner works with a bunch of local companies including Barrio Bread (the best bakery in town), Presta Coffee (one of the top roasters in town), farmer’s markets, and more.
-Everything is fresh and delicious here, especially the breakfast biscuits.
+Everything is fresh and delicious here, especially the biscuits.

 As far as entrees go, you will find a mix of traditional, contemporary, and Southwestern style sections.
 Check out the Roasted Vegetables dish, a delicious unique dish consisting of 2 eggs your way, sauteed with all types of veggies, cojita cheese, topped with fresh salsa, and served alongside hand pressed corn tortillas and the best hash browns in town.